evgenii-vaniukov/evgenii-vaniukov/README.md

+- 🤘🏻 Hi, I’m Evgenii Vaniukov
-Backend Developer
+- 👀 I’m working as a Backend Developer
+- 🌱 I’m currently learning LLM Development, Design Patterns, and System Design
+- 💻 I want to collaborate on projects utilizing Large Language Models
+- 📫 Feel free to reach out on LinkedIn

 <!---
-evgenii-vaniukov/evgenii-vaniukov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+evgeniivaniukovcx/evgeniivaniukovcx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->